jcfiorenzano/cgmv/README.md

 # CGMV

-CGMV stands for Component Governance Manifest Verifier, it is a CLI tool to verify that cgmanifest files used to report components to governance has the right format.
+CGMV stands for Component Governance Manifest Verifier, it is a CLI tool to verify the format of the cgmanifest files, used by Governance.

+## Usage

+cgmv --Path [Path to cgManfist.json]